dsilambarasan/FDA/README.md

 DrugReport allows a user to quickly search for any drug related adverse events using faceted search criteria.
 DrugReport is powered by openFDA (https://open.fda.gov) dataset and Application Programming Interface (API).
 The search result is displayed in a responsive layout so users can access DrugReport using mobile devices as well.

 # Search
-The search criteria include seriousness of the adverse event, gender, method of reporting, date of notification and age group.
-The search result page displays a pie chart along with the list of most common adverse reactions.
-The user can also share search results via an email.
+The search criteria include Drug Name, Brand Name, Generic, Substance Name, Manufacturer and Application Number.
+Using our facet search users can narrow down their results by seriousness of the adverse event, gender, method of reporting, date of notification and age group.
+The search result page displays a pie chart along with the list of most common adverse reactions with count and percentage.
+The users can also share search results via an email.

 # Usage
 To re-create this application in other machine using the docker container: install docker first, pull our docker image from Docker Hub, then launch the docker.
 Follow these commands: